Weekly Class Schedule

 After morning meeting, lower grade students head to their math class with Ms. Steele, where they engage in creative projects, games, and individual math work designed to teach math, as well as, provide them with a positive relationship with the subject.
 After recess and snack, they head to their language arts block with Mr. B, where they hone their reading and writing skills.
 Upper grade students start with language arts, or social studies twice per week.
 After the morning they break go to math.
 Upper grade students also use the language arts time for journalism, an elective designed to teach writing skills, and yearbook, an elective designed to teach computer, graphic design, and storytelling skills.
 Social studies, journalism, and yearbook are taught by Mr. Sharp.

 After a full lunch and recess period, all students participate in a half hour period of silent reading.
 Then, lower and upper grade students separate into their field studies classes (lower grades with Mr. B and upper grades with Mr. Sharp) on Mondays, Wednesdays, and Fridays.
 On Tuesdays and Thursdays all students rotate through a variety of enrichment classes.
-In the fall term, students take performing arts with Ms. Sharp, Physical Education with Mr. Sharp, and Health with Mr. Sharp and Ms. Benton.
+In the fall term, students take performing arts with Ms. Sharp, Physical Education with Mr. Sharp, and Health with Mr. Sharp.
 In the winter term students take Spanish with Mr. Sharp, Music (ukulele & percussion) with Justin Veloso, and Lego Robotics with Mr. B. In the spring term, enrichment classes include physical education and various arts activities in preparation for the Spring program.